Seek Returns

 How to Calculate FVIFA in Excel

-If you are projecting how much a stream of equal payments — retirement contributions, loan installments, insurance premiums — will be worth at the end of some horizon, the Future Value Interest Factor of an Annuity (FVIFA) is the single multiplier that does the work.
-Multiply it by the payment amount and you get the future value of the whole stream.
-It is one of the most reusable numbers in personal and corporate finance, and Excel can compute it in a single cell.
+If you are projecting the future value of a stream of equal payments, such as retirement contributions or recurring savings deposits, the Future Value Interest Factor of an Annuity (FVIFA) gives you the multiplier you need.
+Multiply that factor by the payment amount, and you get the future value of the full payment stream.
+It is one of the most reusable building blocks in time-value-of-money work, and Excel can compute it in a single cell.

 What FVIFA Actually Measures

-FVIFA is the future value, at the end of nn periods, of a stream of $1 payments made at the end of each period, assuming each payment earns a constant interest rate rr per period until the end of the horizon.
+FVIFA is the future value, at the end of nn periods, of a stream of equal end-of-period payments, defined on a unit payment of $1, assuming a constant interest rate rr per period until the end of the horizon.

 Because it is defined on a $1 payment, it is a pure multiplier.
 If you know the FVIFA for a given rate and horizon, the future value of any equal-payment stream at that rate and horizon is simply: